worldline/sips-sdk-nodejs/README.md

 ## Installing

-This library is provided two separate packages on NPM .
+This library is provided as two separate packages on NPM .
 To install it, simply run:
 ```
 $ npm install sips-payment-sdk sips-payment-dom
 ```